-In an effort to make hearing aids more accessible and cost-effective for people with self-perceived mild to moderate hearing loss, the FDA has created a new category for hearing devices called over-the-counter hearing aids (OTC HAs).
-This new class of products, also known as personal sound amplification devices (PSAPs), are available without a prescription or a visit to any medical professional.
+Hearing aids are more accessible and cost-effective for mild to moderate hearing loss.
+The FDA has created a new category for hearing devices: over-the-counter hearing aids.
+These products are also known as personal sound amplification devices (PSAPs).
+They are available without a prescription or a visit to any medical professional.

-We know that many people refuse to seek help for their hearing loss, causing major detrimental effects on their quality of life.
-Making hearing aids an OTC product may seem like a good solution: more availability, more marketing about hearing loss, and potential for cost savings.
-While those features can have a positive effect on getting more people to address their hearing loss, the non-prescription hearing aids themselves may have the opposite effect.
+We know many people refuse to seek help for their hearing loss.
+This causes major detrimental effects on their quality of life.
+Making hearing aids an OTC product may seem like a good solution.
+There’s more availability, more marketing about hearing loss, and potential cost savings.
+Those features can have a positive effect on helping people with their hearing loss.
+But, the non-prescription hearing aids themselves may have the opposite effect.

-If used incorrectly, which is a high risk with OTC hearing aids, the potential to fail at improving hearing loss or improving it enough to satisfy the consumer exists.
-Consequently, this failure may prevent buyers from seeking hearing loss help from a professional.
-Consumers may now be empowered, but is that power to choose really beneficial to their health and hearing?
+People have a high risk of using OTC hearing aids the wrong way.
+It can also fail to improve hearing loss or improve it enough to please the consumer.
+This can prevent buyers from seeking hearing help from a professional.
+Consumers may be more empowered now, but is that power beneficial to their health and hearing?

 OTC hearings aids are not a catch-all solution

 Although your hearing loss may start out as mild, it is not common to stay that way.
 And remember that idea of self-perception of mild-to-moderate hearing loss?
 There is little evidence to prove that people can determine their degree of hearing loss.
 You may think you have mild hearing loss, but it may be a greater loss.
 This makes you at risk for choosing an improper PSAP device.
 This leads to you not gaining the most benefits.